ryanlacey20/SafeWay/readme.md

+# Please see "*Report on SafeWay: A Personal Safety App*" for more information
-The project has since been renamed to: SafeWay
+## The project has since been renamed to: SafeWay